StilianKaridov/Java-Web/README.md

 # Java-Web
-Mobilelele and Pathfinder projects from Java Web course in Soft Uni
+Mobilelele project from Java Web course in Soft Uni